 We strongly encourage every student to apply for federal financial aid, regardless of what you think you might receive.
 There are so many types of federal aid available — even for families who don’t demonstrate an exceptional financial need.
 Applying for federal aid is one of the most common ways families finance the cost of college, and a key part of making college more affordable.

 How Do I Apply For Federal Student Grants and Loans?

-To apply for federal financial aid, you must complete and file your FAFSA by February 15 if you are an incoming student, and April 15 if you are a returning student.
+To apply for federal financial aid, you must complete and file your FAFSA by February 15 if you are an incoming student for spring, and May 15 if you are a returning student.
 Based on the results of your FAFSA, Stevens will send you a financial aid offer, which may include a combination of different types of federal aid.
 We will also give you instructions at that time telling you how to accept all or part of the aid package.

-- February 15: FAFSA priority filing deadline for incoming students
+February 15: FAFSA priority filing deadline for incoming students (spring term).

 Click here for state of NJ (HESAA) deadline information.

 What Federal Grants are Available?

 If you demonstrate high financial need on your FAFSA, you may be awarded one of these grants.
 These are a form of gift aid that you do not need to repay.
 Note that if you are awarded a federal grant, it may reduce any Stevens need-based grant you receive.

 Pell Grants are awarded to undergraduate students with the most need.
 For 2023-2024, the maximum award is $7,395.
 If you are awarded a Pell Grant, the amount will depend on your need, the cost of attending Stevens, and your status as a full-time or part-time student.
 You can receive the Pell Grant for up to 12 semesters provided you meet satisfactory academic progress toward your degree.